jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 * Added flavor bits to captain's logs, to hint at a story
 * Added acknowledgements
 * Added changelog
+* Added copyright and license
+* Pdf version: links in footnotes
 * Many small improvements/rewordings

 ## 0.1